vaeyias/expense_tracker/design/apiSpec.md

 ### POST /api/Debt/updateDebt

-**Description:** Updates the balance of an existing personal debt between two users based on a payment.
+**Description:** Updates the balance of an existing personal debt between two users.

 **Requirements:**
-- A debt exists between the payer and receiver.
+- A Debt exists between payer and receiver.

 **Effects:**
-- Adjusts the balance of the debt record to reflect the payment.
+- Updates the balance of the debt.

 **Request Body:**
 ```json